Guidelines and Rules

 • All decisions regarding the application and administration of the Festival Guidelines and Rules are at the discretion of the NZCBA Executive.

-• It is expected that bands attending the Festival will support other bands by staying and watching other performances in the auditorium.
+• It is expected that bands attending the Festival will support other bands by watching other performances in the auditorium.

 • All performances (bands, solos, ensembles) will receive written feedback from the adjudicators.

-• Bands will normally receive verbal feedback via recordings taken as they perform
+• Bands will receive verbal feedback via recordings taken as they perform.

 • Bands will be awarded Bronze, Silver or Gold trophies and certificates based on performance elements which will be notified in advance.

 • Allocated total time is 30 minutes including set-up time and exiting the stage.

 • Bands exceeding the time limit of 30 minutes will be adjudicated and awarded Bronze, Silver or Gold, but will not be eligible for Major Awards.

 • A band’s performance time starts at the allocated time in the programme or as soon as the last member of the preceding band leaves the stage (whichever is later) and ends when the last member leaves the stage.
 We recommend a maximum playing time of 20-22 minutes to allow sufficient time for set-up and exiting the stage.